xebiarohan/react/3_react_essentials_deep_dive.md

 2. Fragments
    - We must have 1 parent element per component, we cannot have 2 sibling elements at the top
-   - But this wrapping div is redundant
+   - But this wrapping `div` is redundant
-   - We can repace it with react's Fragment, that will not add an extra div in the deployed code
+   - We can replace it with React's Fragment, that will not add an extra `div` in the deployed code
-   - In latest java this Fragment is also replaced by simple open-close element tag
+   - In latest java this `Fragment` is also replaced by simple open-close element tag

 ``` correct syntax without Fragment
 return (